 Roundhouse at Beacon

 I have always enjoyed destination weddings, it was a great excuse to travel to someplace different and force yourself to get away for a weekend.
 I remember the first time I went to Beacon, it was at a friend’s wedding a few years before the Roundhouse opened, I fell in love with the town and wondered why I hadn’t been there before.
 Lavender was a baby in my arms, so I know it was around 2008.
 The same year Rose Red & Lavender was founded.
-I hoped one day I would be able to live in a place like that.
+I hoped one day I would be able to visit again.

 Beacon, NY is located about 60 miles north of New York City and is accessible by Metro North trains, or by car.
 It is a cute, once industrial town, that has been converted to an art center with great boutiques, restaurants and hotels.
 The vibe reminds me of a cleaned up version of East Williamsburg, and has enough grit to give it some character, lots of artsy folks, and great independent shops and museums.

 If you are more outdoor minded, Beacon has several hiking trails that link up with the infamous Breakneck Ridge and kayaking on the Hudson River.
 If you are into wild, abandoned spaces there’s Bannerman Castle and Craig’s House, which was one of the first Psychological Sanitariums and once home to Zelda Fitzgerald.

 In terms of getting married, The Roundhouse in Beacon is the place to be.
 I was created from an abandoned 200 year old textile factory in 2010.
 The Roundhouse also serves as a restaurant and an amazing boutique hotel.
 The train station is a short ride away.